francismontalbo/fused-densenet-tiny/README.md

 <h3>Citation</h3>
 <p>SAIT, UNAIS; k v, Gokul Lal; Prajapati, Sunny; Bhaumik, Rahul; Kumar, Tarun; S, Sanjana; Bhalla , Kriti (2020), “Curated Dataset for COVID-19 Posterior-Anterior Chest Radiography Images (X-Rays).”, Mendeley Data, V1, doi: 10.17632/9xkhgts2s6.1 http://dx.doi.org/10.17632/9xkhgts2s6.1</p>

-***:heavy_exclamation_mark:For a faster method, you may download the already prepared dataset used in the data in the given link below.***
+***:heavy_exclamation_mark:For a faster method, you may download the already prepared dataset used in the given link below.***

-<a href="https://drive.google.com/drive/folders/1WVKRTS5Wg8FdL7GCKwebIUz9jXnKx9nH?usp=sharing">CLIKC ME FOR THE PREPARED DATASET</a>
+<a href="https://drive.google.com/drive/folders/1WVKRTS5Wg8FdL7GCKwebIUz9jXnKx9nH?usp=sharing">CLICK ME FOR THE PREPARED DATASET</a>

 # How to use:
 ***:heavy_exclamation_mark:If training the model, the dependencies included a `tensorflow-gpu`.
 You may change the `tensorflow-gpu` to `tensorflow` if no GPU is to be used.
 However, the results from the paper were produced using a GPU (GTX 1070)***